pwa-builder/pwa-auth/README.md

 Try it: [live](https://pwa-auth-basic.glitch.me/) | [code](https://glitch.com/edit/#!/pwa-auth-basic?path=script.js:3:1)

-Once the `signin-completed` event fires, you can do whatever you normally do when your users sign in: set an authentication cookie, create a JWT token, etc.
+Once the `signin-completed` event fires, you can do whatever you normally do when your users sign in: set an authentication cookie, create a JWT token, etc. You may wish to verify the sign-in in your back-end code: see [backend auth](/#TODO) for details.

 If there's an error, or the user backs out of the authentication process, `signin-completed` will contain an `error`: